Common Name: smooth hydrangea

 No serious insect or disease problems.
 Many species of hydrangea, including this one, are susceptible to bud blight, bacterial wilt, leaf spots, mold, rust and powdery mildew.
 Watch for aphids, mites, scale and nematodes.
 Pruning stems back to the ground in late winter each year helps promote stem vigor.

-Mass or group in a part shade areas of the mixed shrub border, woodland garden or as background for a perennial border.
+Mass or group in part shade areas of the mixed shrub border, woodland garden or as background for a perennial border.
 Naturalize in woodland or native plant gardens.
 Named cultivars often make showy specimens.